onaclov2000/Recipes/ButtermilkPie.md

 Add Vanilla, nutmeg, Whip a bit more (enough to mix is all)

-Add lemon milk very slowly letting integrate
+Add lemon milk very slowly letting integrate (I haven't tested this, but should we warm mixture up a bit, so the butter doesn't solidify again?)

 Get Pie Plates out.
 Arrange 2 on a pan.